 Vegetation, topsoil, and any undocumented fill encountered should be removed from the proposed building and pavement areas, and for a 5-foot-margin around such locations.
 Based on the results of our field explorations, stripping depths at the site are anticipated to extend up to approximately 2.5 feet bgs for the four proposed structures at the Project site (e.g., overexcavation depth for the footings).
+We anticipate stripping depths in pavement areas will generally be on the order of 1 foot, although this may increase in localized zones due to tree removal.
 These materials may be deeper or shallower at locations away from our explorations.
 The geotechnical engineer or his representative should provide recommendations for actual stripping depths based on observations during site stripping.
 Stripped topsoil and rooted soils should be transported off-site for disposal or stockpiled for later use in landscaped areas.
 Concrete and asphalt debris resulting from demolition may be stockpiled for later re-use as structural fill, as discussed in Section 7.3.1.2.